ucsb-cs148-f21/project-t03-fitnessguru/team/sprint03/lec12.md

 -   Kevin finished the backend for the weights / my progress page.

--   Hima finished implementing the integration testing requirement.
+-   Hima finished implementing the integration/component testing requirement.

 -   John is working on a search bar for profiles and followers / following.